Printable templates for “The Mitten” storytelling props

 The story begins with a boy losing his mitten in the forest on a very cold day.
 A mouse is the first to take shelter from the cold in the nice warm mitten.
 Next comes the frog, then the owl, then the rabbit, then the fox, then the wolf, then the wild boar, and then the bear.
 As the mitten gets more and more crowded and the animals more and more large, the inhabitants are hesitant to let in one more but each very cold animal pleads his case so convincingly.
 After the bear comes a tiny cricket who squeezes in and finally causes the mitten to bust apart and all the animals go flying!
 The mitten is all but gone when the boy comes back to look for it but luckily his grandmother is at home making him a new pair!

-What you will need for felt set…
+What you’ll need for the felt set…

 - Felt in assorted colors including red, orange, white, beige, brown, gray, and green